 The Gelmerbahn is south of Meiringnen, just before you reach the Grimselpass.
 It doesn’t have an address.

-By car: drive to Innertkirchn, then to the small town of Guttannen, then continue toward the Grimselpass.
+By car: Drive to Innertkirchen, then to the small town of Guttannen, then continue toward the Grimselpass.
 In your GPS, use the address of Hotel Handeck, Grimselstrasse 19, 3864 Guttannen, which is a just past the Gelmerbahn.
 A minute before you reach the hotel, look for a sign on the main road, pointing left to the Gelmerbahn.

-After turning off the main road, there is a small parking lot, which is usually full.
-Don’t worry; drive past the lot and turn down the narrow road on your right and there’s a grassy field with plenty of spots.
-Then a walk back the way you came, up the paved road a minute or so the base of the funicular.
-Buy your tickets here.
+After turning off the main road, there is a small free parking lot.
+If that lot is full, keep driving along the small service road to your right to the overflow parking on a grassy field with plenty of spots (shown below).
+Then walk back the way you came, up the paved service road a minute or so the base of the funicular.
+Pick up or buy your tickets here.

-When you buy your ticket, you have to also pick a return time since there are only so many spots.
+When you buy your ticket, you have to also select a return time since there are limited spots.
 So you’ll need to estimate how long you expect to stay at the top.
 If you are doing a short walk and picnic, 2-3 hours is probably enough.
 If you plan to hike around the lake, I recommend 4 to 5 hours.
 Estimate longer than you expect.
 You don’t want to miss your return trip slot because you didn’t make it all the way around the lake in time.

 Finally, it was our turn to ride up the super steep funicular ride!
-It’s totally safe, but still a little unnerving.
+It’s safe, I guess, but still a little unnerving.
 There wasn’t room for much cargo, so don’t plan on bringing your stroller up.
 The stroller is no good on the trail either.

 We made it safely to the top and started on the trail.
 When you reach the lake, you can turn right or left on the trail that goes around the lake.
 I give three hiking options below.
 We like to hike around the lake starting on the right, but those with little kids may need shorter, safer options that I’ve outlined below.